top of page

 Below, in the wide green yard, children danced in the sun.
 He could not hear their laughter, but he saw their faces—smiling, spinning, shining.
 How the boy loved to play him on days like this!
 How gently he placed him to his lips.
 How carefully he pressed the keys.
 Even the boy’s breath seemed like joy.
 The notes, he imagined, were just like sunshine.

-On the shelf beside him sat a small blue teacup on her saucer.
-She was chipped on the rim, and wise in the way old things are.
-Her handle curled like a question mark.
+On the shelf beside him sat a small blue teacup on a saucer.
+Her rim was chipped and her handle curled like a question mark, and she was wise in the way old things are.

 The teacup blinked.
 “Not the kind you’re thinking of,” she said.
 “But perhaps the kind you need.”